 Well hello, Monday!
 Hope you lovies are having a great start to your week.
 I, for one, am SO EXCITED about the launch of Restaurant Foodtography School last week.
 For those of you who don’t know, Foodtography School is my virtual food photography school I created this year, and we just expanded our course offering to this new course on photographing in restaurants.

 It’s pretty fantastic, so if you’re at all interested in learning more, click here to read on and sign up!
 And know that class starts tomorrow, so today is the last day to sign up 😉

 In other news, I’m coming in hot this week with a pretty fantastic Mocha Chocolate Tart recipe.
-It’s a chocolate graham cracker crust, rich mocha filling, and topped with a crème fraîche whipped cream.
+It’s a chocolate graham cracker crust with a rich mocha filling and it’s topped with a crème fraîche whipped cream.

 Wait, what’s that?
 Do you hear that?